MicrosoftDocs/PowerShell-Docs/wmf/5.0/networkswitch_overview.md

 # Network Switch Management with PowerShell

 The **Get-NetworkSwitchEthernetPort** cmdlet now returns the following additional information with instances:

 - IPAddress – the IP address associated with the port
 - PortMode – the port mode: access, route, or trunk
 - AccessVLAN – the ID of the VLAN associated with this port in access mode
 - TrunkedVLANList – a list of IDs of VLANs associated with this port in trunk mode

 ## Fundamental network switch management with Windows PowerShell

-The Network Switch cmdlets, introduced in the first WMF 5.0 Preview, enable you to apply switch, virtual LAN (VLAN), and basic Layer 2 network switch port configuration to Windows Server 2012 R2 logo-certified network switches.
+The Network Switch cmdlets, introduced in WMF 5.0, enable you to apply switch, virtual LAN (VLAN), and basic Layer 2 network switch port configuration to Windows Server 2012 R2 logo-certified network switches.
 Microsoft remains committed to supporting the [Datacenter Abstraction](http://technet.microsoft.com/en-us/cloud/dal.aspx) Layer (DAL) vision, and to show value for our customers and partners in this space.
 Using these cmdlets you can perform:

 - Global switch configuration, such as:
     - Set host name
     - Set switch banner
     - Persist configuration
     - Enable or disable feature

 - VLAN configuration:
     - Create or remove VLAN
     - Enable or disable VLAN
     - Enumerate VLAN
     - Set friendly name to a VLAN

 - Layer 2 port configuration:
     - Enumerate ports
     - Enable or disable ports
     - Set port modes and properties
     - Add or associate VLAN to Trunk or Access on the port

 Start exploring by looking for all of the NetworkSwitch cmdlets!